ouravantgarde/red-rainbow/competitors.md

 Cherries always come in flocks of two to five, and move together as such.
 They rapidly spread out if one takes too much damage.

 Cherries will %%db**Lull**++% actors around them, excluding other Cheries. **Lulled** beings are silenced, disarmed, can not jump or dash, and take 80% less damage.
-Anytime something **Lulled** takes damage, every Cherry a gains a stack of %%pa**Distress**++%.

-Anytime something dies, every Cherry will consume a stack of **Distress** to invade the closest target, quickly flying past with their flowing tendrils and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 100 damage = 4% of current health as self damage.
-This self damage is light damage and can't damage you below 20% health).
-This self damage is siphoned to all Cherries, which will increase their max health.
-Stacks will be consumed for every 40% of max health as self damage taken, one at a time, which is the only way to get rid of **Inhibition** besides cleanses.
+Anytime something dies, every Cherry will invade the closest target, quickly flying past with their flowing tendrils and marking them with a glowing %%db**Inhibition**++%. **Inhibition** is a stacking debuff that causes any damage dealt by the affected actor to cost health(A rate of 70 damage = 4% of current health as self damage.
+This self damage can't damage anything below 20% health).
+The elf damage is siphoned to all Cherries, which will increase their max health.
+Stacks will be consumed for every 40% of max health as self damage taken, one at a time.
+This is the only way to get rid of **Inhibition**.
 Every stack beyond the first increases the current health as self damage by 2%.

 \[-\] **Compendium Entry - "Angel Eyes"**